Disclosure: This post may contain affiliate links.

 - Don’t soak too long.
 It’s okay if the paper fills a little stiff still when taking it out of the water.
 It will continue to soften as it sets.

-- Leave lots of room to fold side and bottom up when placing the filling.
+- Leave lots of room to fold side and bottom when placing the filling.

 - Don’t fill so full that you can’t snuggly roll.

-- And, most importantly, if one tears, don’t sweat it.
+- And, most importantly, if you get a tear, don’t sweat it.
 It will still be delicious.

 - 6 spring roll rice paper wrappers